adelsz/pgtyped/docs-new/docs/cli.md

 ```

 :::note
-Configuration file can be also be written in JS format and default exported as an object.
+Configuration file can be also be written in CommonJS format and default exported as an object.
+If your project is of ESM type then you will need to give the config file a `.cjs` extension instead of `.js`.
 :::

 ### Configuration file format